Sugarcoder/WWC-Hackathon/README.md

 ### User Stories:
 - Users are able to navigate the website easily.
-- Users are able to navigate the mobile version of the website.
+- Users are able to navigate the mobile version of the website easily.

 Website redesign: <a href="http://rlc-wwcode.herokuapp.com/">Rescuing Leftover Cuisine</a>